- Keywords: Sample-efficient reinforcement learning, off-policy learning.

 - TL;DR: We propose ranking policy gradient that learns the optimal rank of actions to maximize return.
 We propose a general off-policy learning framework with the properties of optimality preserving, variance reduction, and sample-efficiency.

 - Abstract: Sample inefficiency is a long-lasting problem in reinforcement learning (RL).
-The state-of-the-art uses action value function to derive policy while it usually involves an extensive search over the state-action space and unstable optimization.
+The state-of-the-art estimates the optimal action values while it usually involves an extensive search over the state-action space and unstable optimization.
 Towards the sample-efficient RL, we propose ranking policy gradient (RPG), a policy gradient method that learns the optimal rank of a set of discrete actions.
 To accelerate the learning of policy gradient methods, we establish the equivalence between maximizing the lower bound of return and imitating a near-optimal policy without accessing any oracles.
 These results lead to a general off-policy learning framework, which preserves the optimality, reduces variance, and improves the sample-efficiency.
 We conduct extensive experiments showing that when consolidating with the off-policy learning framework, RPG substantially reduces the sample complexity, comparing to the state-of-the-art.

 - Original Pdf: pdf